TalMaIka/Username-Scrapper/README.md

-# Link Collector
+# Username Scrapper

-Link Collector is a Java application that collects links from a specified URL and displays them in a user-friendly interface.
+Username Scrapper is a Java application that collects usernames from a specified memberlist URL and displays them in a user-friendly interface.

 ## Features